abilandz/PH8124/Lecture_3/Lecture_3.md

 -rw-rw-rw- 1 abilandz abilandz 0 Mai 14 14:19 file3.txt
 ```

 As we can see above, the new file _file2.txt_ was created with default permissions if **cp** was used without any options.
-Permissions were correctly copied over into the new file _file3.txt_ only if **cp -a** was used (in this context, the flag '-a' means 'preserve all').
+Permissions were correctly copied over into the new file _file3.txt_ only if **cp -a** was used (in this context, the flag **-a** means 'preserve all').
 The same thing happens when on a shared computer we copy a file from the home directory of another user into our home directory.
-As a side remark, we indicate that the default permissions for files and directories can be modified with shell's built-in command **umask**.
+As a side remark, we mention that the default permissions for files and directories can be modified with shell's built-in command **umask**.

 Before we start developing the new commands from scratch in **Linux**, we need to introduce one very important and fairly generic concept: _positional parameters_ (or _script arguments_).